 Whether you are part of a school that is already offering plenty of flexibility in these types of assignments or you are pioneering the way by advocating with and for your kid to change the face of these projects, we want you to know that you are not alone in your dread.
 We want to share the resources we’ve found to creatively modify assignments, talk with your kids to help them feel most supported, and even learn what is out there to help you educate the educators.

 This website is full of templates for “non-traditional families” and they include a wide array of step-family dynamics, adoptive family trees, and trees for families with two mommies or two daddies.
-There are even templates for families built by egg donor and surrogacy.
+There are even templates for families built by egg donors and surrogacy.
 Given the many different shapes that families can take, you are sure to find something that you and your child can work with and maybe even that a teacher can agree upon.

-When Laura contacted her son’s middle school teacher, she took time to communicate that individual modification of the assignment was not actually the goal:
+When Laura contacted her son’s middle school teacher, she took the time to communicate that individual modification of the assignment was not actually the goal:

 The answer is to design assignments like this in flexible ways FROM THE BEGINNING so every child feels included and capable of completing the work without feeling embarrassed or afraid of being different.